akhoury/nodebb-plugin-import/README.md

 			}
 ```

+### Versions tested on:
+  - NodeBB 0.1.x-edge (I am almost, updating daily, from nodebb/master during development but I will stablize at the NodeBB's 0.2.0 release)

 ### Future versions support

 * Will keep supporting future NodeBB versions, since it's still very young and I'm a fan, but you need to submit an issue with all the details (NodeBB version, issue etc..), and I will help as fast as I can.